Featherstone: History

 Despite most population growth taking place around the Industrial Revolution, Featherstone traces its history back much further than this.
 The Domesday Book (1086) records "In Ferestane [Featherstone] and Prestone [Purston] and Arduwic [Hardwick] and Osele [Nostell], Ligulf had 16 carucates of land for geld, and 6 ploughs may be there."
 It is thought that a local public house, the Traveller's Rest, can trace its origins to the 17th century whilst the former Jubilee Hotel, a listed building now converted to apartments, once provided a resting place for wealthy Victorians and their horses.

-Standing stone's just outside the village indicate that there is evidence of an ancient druid grove.
+Standing stones just outside the village indicate that there is evidence of an ancient druid grove.

 The original village is now known as North Featherstone (at the junction of the B6134 and the B6421 today), set around All Saints' Church and joined to today's centre by Featherstone Lane.
 The Featherstone family lived at Ackton Hall (now demolished), in the hamlet of Ackton about a mile to the west.
 What is now known as Featherstone was a later development (originally called South Featherstone) near to the railway station and the village of Purston Jaglin.

 Like many surrounding areas, Featherstone grew around coal mining.
 Coal had been mined at Featherstone since the 13th century and remains of bell pits can still be seen to the north of Park Lane at North Featherstone.
 In 1848, the opening of the Wakefield, Pontefract and Goole railway line through Featherstone provided the basis for large scale coal mining in Featherstone, by opening up new markets in the South of England and Europe.
 Featherstone Main Colliery was opened in 1866, followed by Ackton Hall Colliery in 1873.
 These were closer to what is now the main part of Featherstone, which consequently expanded.